American Health Foundation

 |This article is a stub.
 You can help by expanding it.|

-The American Health Foundation (AHF) was founded and directed by the late Dr. Ernst L. Wynder, who was an early scientist to publish information on the health hazards of smoking.
+The American Health Foundation (AHF) was founded and directed by the late Dr. Ernst L. Wynder, who was probably the early scientist to publish irrefutable information on the health hazards of smoking.
+Wynder did some very early statistical work on patients (of his mentor, the great lung-surgeion, Dr Evarts A Graham) with advanced lung cancer, and showed that a very high percentage of them were smokers.
+He is therefore a pioneer of the anti-smoking movement.

 The Web site of Integrity in Science states,

-AHF changed its name to Institute for Cancer Protection (date of change uncertain)
+The AHF later changed its name to Institute for Cancer Protection (date of change uncertain)

 Tobacco industry documents relating to AHF